 May be a bit small for larger families

-A compact little microwave with a 0.9 cubic foot capacity and a modern, brushed stainless steel finish.
+A compact little microwave with a modern brushed stainless steel finish.
 The internal dimensions are 2.4 x 8.7x 13.7 inches

-It has a ceramic turntable with a diameter of 10.6 inches and scratch-resistant glass door.
-Its power output is 900 watts and it has 11 power levels.
+It has a ceramic turntable with a diameter of 10.6 inches and a scratch-resistant glass door and its power output is 900 watts.
 You control it via a touch button display with a blue LED digital light.
 It has a convenient +30 seconds key and you can set the cooking time, the defrost time or select auto defrost.
-It has automatic settings for reheating and popcorn and for speed it has a one-touch start button which cooks for up to six minutes.
+It has automatic settings for reheating and popcorn and for speed, it has a one-touch start button that cooks for up to six minutes.